OctopusDeploy/docs/docs/administration/retention-policies/index.md

 For releases, you have the choice to clean up after a specified number of releases or a specified number of days.
 If you're not sure what value to pick, we recommend keeping the last three releases for both releases and the extracted packages.

-Remember, if you have multiple lifecycles, then we recommend configuring the retention policies on each lifecycle and any defined phases.
+Remember, if you have multiple lifecycles then we recommend configuring the retention policies on each lifecycle and any defined phases.

-For the built-in repository, even if you don't plan to use it, it's good to set up an explicit retention policy so that you won't have to remember it if you start using the repository in the future.
+For the built-in repository, even if you don't plan to use it, it's good to update the retention policy so that it's set if you start using the repository in the future.
 Normally we recommend a short length of time, for instance, something close to 7 days.

 ### Start with larger policies